-Whether you are throwing a party for children or for adults, plan at least a few games -- keeping busy helps keep everyone from overdosing on sugar.
+Whether you are throwing a party for kiddos, a spooky affair for adults or just a good old Halloween scavenger hunt, plan at least a few fun Halloween games to help keep everyone from overdosing on sugar.
 Buy some small prizes for the winners, such as Halloween pencils or light-up pumpkin necklaces.

 Video of the Day

 Avoid giving out candy during your Halloween party games, since there is more than enough of it going around while trick-or-treating for Halloween candy at this time of year.